 - representing Alere Inc., a medical device and point-of-care testing company, in its “material adverse change” litigation with Abbott Laboratories in which we achieved a settlement whereby Abbott agreed to close the $5.3 billion acquisition;

-- achieving a significant victory on behalf of Santa Barbara Hospitality in an arbitration brought against Hyatt;
+- achieving a significant victory on behalf of Santa Barbara Hospitality in an arbitration brought against Hyatt; and

-- representing several financial, hedge fund and private equity clients in a variety of regulatory, criminal, employment and civil litigation-related matters, including successfully defending a major private equity fund client in an arbitration in which plaintiff alleged claims of fraud and breach of contract and sought over $100 million in damages.
+- representing several financial, hedge fund and private equity clients in a variety of regulatory, criminal, bankruptcy, employment and civil litigation-related matters, including successfully defending a major private equity fund client in an arbitration in which plaintiff alleged claims of fraud and breach of contract and sought over $100 million in damages.